Rolando-Zarate/RolandoDB/README.md

 # RolandoDB
-RolandoDB is a open source portable lightweight JSON-Based database
+RolandoDB is a open source portable lightweight JSON-Based database for

-developed By Rolando Zarate.

-Tested by Fernando Jelvez (Python Version) and
+the programming languages Python (3) and PHP (?).

+# Testing
-Rolando Zarate (PHP, and Python too)
+Python version is Rolando Zarate and Fernando Jelvez.

-Current Python version is 1.0 definitive.
+PHP version is Rolando Zarate.

+# Development
+The RolandoDB project is developed and maintained by Rolando Zarate.

+# Versions
+RolandoDB python implementation is in version 1.0 definitive

-Current PHP version is 1.0.
+In PHP version is 1.0, not definitive.